 Step 4: Be diligent about this practice (which can be maddening to start) and you WILL have more energy to accomplish your goals.

 Granted, this is not a cure-all, and there may be some deep-seated stuff that you still need to address, but just challenge yourself to try it out for 30 days and see what happens.
-Fast Company Magazine lists this practice as the first of 4 Habits of the Most Resilient People, and if you’re diligent then 2015 will become the year that you learned how to get out of your own way and be the resilient bad-ass you’ve always wanted to be.
+Fast Company Magazine lists this practice as the first of 4 Habits of the Most Resilient People, and if you’re diligent then 2015 will become the year that you learned how to coach yourself, shift your mindset, and be the resilient bad-ass you’ve always wanted to be.

 Have a beautiful week!